 It turns out that Hobby Lobby’s miniature dollhouse collection was the perfect solution.
-I’ve been watching for those items to go on sale and when they did, I went over and picked up what I needed.
-Using my 40% off coupon, I was able to get the door for $6.59, plus the doorknob and key for $3.49 (30% off) and some mini Christmas light bulbs for $1.39 (30% off), which brought my total to $12.26 with tax.
-I already have acrylic paint and brushes to paint the door and instead of using miniature fencing, I decided to cut some out of vinyl using my Silhouette Cameo, which I could then stick to the wall and remove at the end of the season.
-So by doing this myself, I was able to save myself more than half of what it would have cost to buy it from Jane.com.
+(If you don’t have one nearby, or a similar store, you can also check out the full supply list below for similar items on Amazon.)
+I already have acrylic paint and brushes to paint the door and instead of using miniature fencing, I decided to cut some out of removable vinyl using my Silhouette Cameo, which I could then stick to the wall and remove at the end of the season.

 - miniature doorknob

 Step 1: Door